 How to Maintain Your Roller Skates

-- Roller skate toe-stops: Many roller skates come with adjustable toe-stops.
+- TOE-STOPS: Many roller skates come with adjustable toe-stops.
 These adjustable toe-stops should be set in the position that works best for the roller skater.
 You may have to experiment with a few adjustments until you determine the right toe-stop position for you.
 For non-adjustable toe-stops, you still need to check them periodically to make sure they are tightly secured to the boot.
 Toe stops should be rotated for maximum wear.

 - WHEELS: You will need to check your roller skate wheels from time to time to make sure they are spinning properly and have not become excessively worn.
 Just like wheels on a car, roller skate wheels should also be regularly rotated!
 If the wheels are not spinning freely you should check for damage, or buildup from dirt or other debris.
 If the roller skate wheels are damaged they should be replaced.
 If they are simply dirty, take the time to remove and clean the wheels as necessary.

 - BEARINGS: Roller skate bearings are an integral component of every roller skate wheel.
 Most roller skate bearings are enclosed and considered maintenance free.
 Even these maintenance free bearings should be kept dry and clean; this is particularly important for outdoor roller skaters.
 Bearings that are not enclosed will need to be lubricated from time to time.
 To lubricate the bearing simply remove it from the wheel, wipe it off with a cloth, and sprinkle it with a couple of drops of bearing lubricant.

 We don't recommend storing skates in the trunk of your car.
 Extreme heat or cold can affect the glues.
 It is natural for your feet to sweat which can affect the inside lining.
 Make sure to allow them to dry thoroughly before storing them.